 By 1972, the MDA had grown large enough to expand its Central Office and purchase a headquarters at 1764 Lelia Drive in Jackson.
 In April 1979, the MDA Central Office was severely flooded by the Pearl River, as was most of Jackson, Mississippi.
 This devastating flood resulted in the relocation of the MDA Central Office to a condo location at 2630 Ridgewood Road in Jackson where it remained for the next thirty years.
 In May 2011 the MDA purchased a new office building at 439 B Katherine Drive in Flowood, MS.

 Many of the artifacts and historical documents belonging to the MDA were destroyed or permanently damaged as a result of the 1979 flood.
 Fortunately, the Mississippi Dental Association 100-Year History (1875-1975), was published in 1975.
 Much of our history to that period was included in this 36-page document and several copies are on file with the MDA Central Office in Jackson.

 Vicksburg dentists and MDA officials gather to commemorate the 100th anniversary in 1975

 The most significant development since 1975 has been the establishment of the University of Mississippi School of Dentistry in 1975.
 Since graduating its first class in 1979, the UMSD has placed hundreds of new dentists into the dental population of Mississippi.

-From our auspicious beginnings in 1875, where membership numbered less than the fingers of one member's hands, the MDA has grown to an active membership of approximately 1,000 in 2017.
-On April 21, 2017, the MDA celebrated its 142nd anniversary.
+From our auspicious beginnings in 1875, where membership numbered less than the fingers of one member's hands, the MDA has grown to an active membership of approximately 1,000 in 2019.
+On April 21, 2020, the MDA will celebrate its 145th anniversary.

 From tiny acorns mighty oaks grow, so likewise, mighty associations flourish from tiny beginnings.